RishiDeKayne/UndergraduateGenomicsTraining/README.md

 10. add a line that makes an output directory `fastqc_output` (remember - no spaces in file or folder names!)
 11. add the line to run fastqc speficying two threads, our ourput directory, and the fastq file

 ## Task 3 - Trim our data

+Here we want to trim our data using Trimmomatic